python-gino/gino/docs/tutorials/fastapi.rst

     app = get_app()

 Then run ``poetry install`` to link our Python package into the ``PYTHONPATH`` in development mode.
-We'll be able to start a uvicorn development server after that:
+We'll be able to start a Uvicorn development server after that:

 .. code-block:: console